 PowerKnowledge Life Science is a subscription-based Web site.
-You can log on to the site in three ways: via username and password, referring URL, and IP authentication.
+You can log on to the site in in four ways: via username and password, referring URL, IP authentication, and Google Single Sign-On.

 If you have trouble accessing the site, please contact the person inside your school, library, or institution in charge of database access.
 If you need further help, please contact us.
 When contacting us, please have ready your account information, including the name of the institution or individual on the account.

 Institutions configure Google Single Sign-On (SSO) to make it fast and easy for users to access multiple products.
 Interested customers should contact Customer Care to implement Single Sign-On with PowerKnowledge Life Science.
 If your institution uses SSO, and has configured this site to work with it, users can simply click the “Instant Login” button and sign in with their Google SSO credentials.
 Rosen Publishing does not sell any data from Google Single Sign-On or use it for marketing purposes.